zukuo/prayertimes.nvim/README.md

 - Clean and minimal popup window that displays prayer times
 - Use a wide range of different calculation methods
-- Individually, finetune each prayer time to match your local area
+- Individually finetune each prayer time to match your local area
 - Customise the look and feel of what you want to be displayed

 ## ⚡ Requirements